 One of my favorite watercolor papers that's truly luxurious to work with has a high cotton-rag content.
 Wonderful for lifting and/or glazing color!
 I cut a full-sheet (22 x 30") into manageable quarter sheets.

 Note: from washes to glazes to painting trees, I can't live without my large round brush.
 It is the workhorse in my studio.
-But when it comes to finding one online, it can be confusing due to manufacturers using their own numbering systems.
+Trying to find one online can be confusing due to manufacturers using their own size numbering systems.
 Here, I did the leg-work for you:

 Robert Simmons Sienna #30 or 36 synthetic.